-The approximately 80 “Chambers of Commerce and Industry (IHK)" in Germany are public corporations under public law, to which enterprises of different sized regions belong.
-This includes all traders and companies with the exception of pure craft enterprises, agriculture and freelancers.
-As self-responsible public-law self-governing bodies, they are subject only to the legal supervision of the country and represent the interests of their companies vis-à-vis municipalities, state governments and regional state authorities.
-One of the many business units is responsible for education and training.
+The approximately 80 “Chambers of Commerce and Industry (IHK)” are professional corporations under public law in Germany, to which companies of different sizes belong.
+This includes all traders and companies with the exception of pure handicraft companies, agriculture and freelancers.
+As self-governing self-governing bodies under public law, they are subject only to the legal supervision of the state and represent the interests of their companies vis-à-vis local authorities, state governments and regional government agencies.
+One of the many business areas is responsible for training and further education.

-After passing the final exam in a recognized apprenticeship or advanced training, the graduates receive an IHK certificate.
-This corresponds analogously to the journeyman's certificate in the craft or IHK-Facharbeiterbrief.
-In viticulture this affects the professional branches winemaker. sommelier.
+After passing the final exam in a recognized apprenticeship or advanced training, graduates receive an IHK examination certificate.
+This corresponds to the journeyman's letter in the craft or the IHK specialist letter.
+In viticulture, this affects the professional branches winemaker. sommelier.
 Wine consultant, Wine culture expert and wine technologist ( wine coopers ).
-In addition, seminars will be held by IHK offices on topics such as sensors.
-Wine to food and winemaking offered.
-See the various occupations and functions below viticulture training,
+In addition, IHK offices organize seminars on topics such as sensors.
+Wine with food and winemaking offered.
+See the different professions and functions below viticulture training,